AtelierNum/templates/sub_readme_template.md

 (This section should be used as little as possible, but sometimes you need to let the user mind some limitations coming with the template)

 ## Additional resources 📄 📗

+## How one could improve the template 🦾